 To submit an image for consideration, please send a digitized image, by e-mail or CD, preferrably 1000 dpi in size.
 Additionally, you must submit a written statement attesting to your ownership of either the object itself or the rights to the image being submitted.

-Materials and Content: Text and images made available on the Himalayan Art Website, created to provide an educational resource to the public, are the property of the Shelley & Donald Rubin Foundation, unless otherwise noted, and are protected by copyright.
+Materials and Content: Text and graphic images made available on the Himalayan Art Resources website, created to provide an educational resource to the public, are the property of the Himalayan Art Resources Inc., a not-for-profit 501 C 3 registered charitable corporation, unless otherwise noted, and are protected by copyright.
 The reproduction, redistribution and/or exploitation of any materials and/or content (data, text, images, marks or logos) for personal or commercial gain is not permitted.
 Provided the source is cited, personal, educational and non-commercial use (as defined by fair use in US copyright law) is permitted.

 Sign-up to be notified by e-mail of changes and new additions regularly uploaded to the site.
 Comments and suggestions are also appreciated: firstname.lastname@example.org

 by James Shaheen

 Treasures: The Himalayan Art Project to the rescue